6 Tips For Newly Promoted Officers

-Perhaps no other tine in your career in emergency services more challenging than the transition from “Buddy to Boss”.
+Perhaps no other time in your career in emergency services more challenging than the transition from “Buddy to Boss” EXCEPT maybe when you are an experienced officer moving to a new group.

 Solicit group member expectations and aspirations: Do not simply wonder or assume what group members expect of you and the group itself.
 Explicitly ask in preparation for the next step.